-It is the position of the Prince William Sound Regional Citizens' Advisory Council (PWSRCAC) that chemical dispersants should not be used on Alaska North Slope crude oil spills in the waters of the Exxon Valdez oil spill (EVOS) region for the following reasons:
+It is the position of the Prince William Sound Regional Citizens' Advisory Council (PWSRCAC) that chemical dispersants should not be used on Alaska North Slope crude oil spills in the waters of Prince William Sound (PWS) and the Exxon Valdez oil spill (EVOS) affected region for the following reasons:

-- 1) Mechanical recovery is the preferred response method in Alaska and PWSRCAC supports mechanical recovery in the EVOS region for several reasons: - a.
+- Mechanical recovery is the preferred response method in Alaska and PWSRCAC supports mechanical recovery in PWS and the EVOS affected region for several reasons: - a.
 Mechanical recovery is the only response option that removes oil from the marine environment.
 Chemical dispersants alter the fate and transport of spilled oil, but the oil remains in the environment. - b.
 A Response Gap Analysis for Prince William Sound found that operating conditions would limit the feasibility of dispersant application much more frequently than mechanical response, meaning that there is a higher probability of mounting a response using mechanical systems than dispersants. - c.
 Chemical dispersants reduce the opportunity for mechanical recovery to remove oil from the environment. - i.
 Slicks that are treated with dispersants may still impact shoreline areas. - ii.
 Physical and chemical changes to chemically dispersed oil may reduce the effectiveness of skimmers. - d.
-Mechanical recovery capabilities in the EVOS region are significantly advanced compared to other areas in the U.S.

-- 2) Dispersants have not been demonstrated, in field or laboratory conditions, to be effective in treating oil slicks in marine environments with similar temperature and salinity profiles found in the EVOS region. - a.
+Mechanical recovery capabilities in PWS and the EVOS affected region are significantly advanced compared to other areas in the U.S. - 2) Dispersants have not been demonstrated, in field or laboratory conditions, to be effective in treating oil slicks in marine environments with similar temperature and salinity profiles found in PWS and the EVOS affected region. - a.
 There has never been a successful application of chemical dispersants to an ANS crude oil spill in cold water regions. - b.
-Dispersant application was unsuccessful during the Exxon Valdez oil spill. - c.
-Tank trials to evaluate chemical dispersants on ANS crude oil have not demonstrated effectiveness in conditions found in the EVOS region.
+Dispersant application was unsuccessful during the Exxon Valdez oil spill.
+Tank trials to evaluate chemical dispersants on ANS crude oil have not demonstrated effectiveness in conditions found in PWS and the EVOS affected region. - c.
+There is an unproven assumption that oil on the surface is worse than oil in the water column.